Barry Cable: Life after football and honours

 While playing for East Perth, Cable decided to take up farming as a hobby and purchased a rural property in Orange Grove, on the outskirts of Perth.
-On 25 October 1979, he was involved in a near-fatal accident on his property when he attempted to start a Massey Ferguson tractor, but lost control of the vehicle, getting his right leg caught under the rear wheel, stripping one side to the bone.
+On 25 October 1979, he was involved in a near-fatal accident on his property when he attempted to start a Massey Ferguson tractor but lost control of the vehicle, getting his right leg caught under the rear wheel, stripping one side to the bone.
 Cable was saved when the tractor came off the leg, continued on its path and drove up the wall, cutting off its petrol supply.
 Cable then had to summon all his inner strength to remain conscious while yelling for help.
-Fortunately, a neighbour heard his yelling and after rushing to the scene, Cable directed his horrified rescuer to call his wife and the ambulance.
+Fortunately for Cable, a neighbour heard his yelling and, after rushing to the scene, Cable directed his horrified rescuer to call his wife and the ambulance.

 Cable was rushed to the Royal Perth Hospital for emergency treatment.
 In his first few days, he amazed everyone with his courage, even holding a brief press conference at the hospital the day after the accident.
 The first operation was a four-hour procedure in which doctors removed large amounts of foreign matter, including petrol, from the wound.
-Later, secondary infections set in, necessitating the use of heavy painkillers, with Cable said to be "hovering between life and death", and spending his time in a "twilight world of delirium, drugged sleep and excruciating pain".
+Later, secondary infections set in, necessitating the use of heavy painkillers, with Cable said to be "hovering between life and death" and spending his time in a "twilight world of delirium, drugged sleep and excruciating pain".
 After his condition had stabilised, a series of operations was conducted in which muscle from his right hip was grafted to replace his right calf muscle, with a vein from his lower left leg being made into an artery for his right leg.
 At one stage, Cable was given the possibility of never walking freely again.